BUAdvDev2023/Rest-Auth-API/README.md

 # Use PHPMyAdmin for Visualization

-The objective of this issue is to integrate PHPMyAdmin as a Docker image into our project to facilitate database visualization and management.
+The objective of this is to use PHPMyAdmin as a Docker image into our project to facilitate database visualization and management.

 This is running on port 8080:80